MaastrichtU-IDS/translator-openpredict/docs/getting-started/create-model.md

 )
 ```

+If you generated a project from the template you will find it in the `train.py` script.

 ## 🔮 Define the prediction endpoint

 The `openpredict` package provides a decorator `@trapi_predict` to annotate your functions that generate predictions.
 The code for this package is in `src/openpredict/`.

 Predictions generated from functions decorated with `@trapi_predict` can easily be imported in the Translator OpenPredict API, exposed as an API endpoint to get predictions from the web, and queried through the Translator Reasoner API (TRAPI)

+Here is an example:

 ```python
 from openpredict import trapi_predict, PredictOptions, PredictOutput